 - Brain fog

-According to GINAD, withdrawal effects can also include uncontrollable crying, involuntary yawning, chills, and cold sweats.
+Withdrawal effects can also include uncontrollable crying, involuntary yawning, chills, and cold sweats.
 Prolonged morphine use can also harm one’s immune system, making it easier for someone to catch infections.
-According to the network, the most obvious signs that someone is in active morphine addiction includes sweating, shaking, and vomiting.
+The most obvious signs that someone is in active morphine addiction includes sweating, shaking, and vomiting.
 Sweating can last up to three days.
 Users in withdrawal may also appear to be in pain or highly anxious.

 Morphine withdrawal will not be the same for everyone.
 The intensity and duration depend on various factors, including: